 In fact, the entire circular chain of production, from collecting your worn out jeans > unravelling them > spinning the yarns > producing the tents all takes place in the Netherlands and Belgium.
 Close to home.
 In a sustainable workshop.
 So we’re also massively reducing CO2 emissions.

-The design of the Karsten Opera Blueline is exactly the same as the Karsten Opera 2400: Big windows on either side, a spacious awning, a fold-out ground sheet and an extensive range of storage options.
+The designs of the Karsten Opera Blueline and the Lacerta Blueline are exactly the same as the original models: Big windows on either side, a spacious awning, a fold-out ground sheet and an extensive range of storage options.
 The materials used are just more sustainable.
 And that’s what makes camping that little bit extra carefree, even more than you were used to with Karsten.